olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

     cd C:\path\to\the\butterfly_viewer\
     ```

-4. Create a new conda environment in a new subfolder named `env` using the `environment.yml` file from the root directory.
+4. If using Windows, create a new conda environment in a new subfolder named `env` using the `environment.yml` file from the root directory.

     ```
     conda env create --file environment.yml --prefix ./env
+    ```

+   If using macOS or Linux, create a new conda environment named `env` manually:

+    ```
+    conda config --append channels conda-forge
+    conda create --prefix ./env python=3.7
+    conda activate ./env
+    conda install pyqt=5.9
+    conda install piexif
     ```

 5. Activate the `env` environment.